First Time Renting or Buying

 It is quite difficult to find good information on park

 models.
-After a lot of searching we have located some
+After a lot of searching we have located some sites

-generally about motor homes and/or recreational vehicles.
+about motor homes and/or recreational vehicles.

 The average park model is really very inexpensive. (see:

-how much will
+how much will it

-it cost)
+cost)

 A basic new unit can be purchased for as

-little as $35,000.
+as 45,000 and up to over 100,000.
 Many used units on

-'rented' lots
+'rented'

-are available for anywhere from $5,000 and up.
+lots are available for anywhere from $5,000 and up.
 Most are priced in

-the neighborhood of $15-35,000 but can range much higher with a
+the neighborhood of $15-75,000 and up.
+Can range higher with a lot of

-lot of extras.
+extras.

 In resident-owned parks the whole cost

-changes because you
+changes because you are

-are now buying not
+now buying not

-only the actual unit but also your
+only the actual unit but also your share

 in the park itself.

-They are all about the Same
+They are all about the Same Size

-Size 400 Square Feet
+400 Square Feet

-- But
+- But that

-that can be Misleading -
+can be Misleading -

-The park models all start out at about 400 square
+The park models all start out at about 400 square feet.

-Park models in Arizona cannot exceed 399 square feet if
+Park models in Arizona cannot exceed 399 square feet if they

-residential taxes.
+taxes.

 We eventually learned why that is.
 It seems that there was a

-municipal taxing issue of how to tax a park model if it is
+municipal taxing issue of how to tax a park model if it is essentially

-residence.
-It may still even have wheels and can be moved.
+still even have wheels and can be moved.

 It was decided to use square footage.
-Under 400 square
+Under 400 square feet

-feet is a vehicle and legal ownership titles are handled
+is a vehicle and legal ownership titles are handled

-by
+by motor

-motor vehicles.
+vehicles.

 The diagram shown here is a very typical park